igorskh/iperf-swift/README.md

 ## Usage

-An appliction using this package: [iPerf SwiftUI](https://github.com/igorskh/iperf-swiftui)
+An application using this package: [iPerf SwiftUI](https://github.com/igorskh/iperf-swiftui)

 Package implements iPerf server and client.